Resources

 Short answers for orientation — not tailored to your lease or building.

 Marriage value is an additional component that applies when a lease has fewer than 80 years remaining.
-It represents the increase in the property value that results from extending the lease, and leaseholders must share 50% of this uplift with the freeholder.
-This is why costs rise sharply below 80 years.
+It represents the increase in your property's value that results from extending the lease.
+Under the 1993 Act, leaseholders must share 50% of this uplift with the freeholder.
+This is why premiums rise sharply below 80 years — and why extending before you reach 80 years can save thousands of pounds.

 Should I extend my lease or do Right to Manage first?